-Strategically situated at the head of Nushagak Bay and along the mouth of the Wood and Nushagak rivers, Dillingham has become the economic and transportation hub of western Bristol Bay.
+Strategically situated at the head of Nushagak Bay and along the mouth of the Wood and Nushagak Rivers, Dillingham has become the economic and transportation hub of western Bristol Bay.
 Thanks to the rich fisheries of Bristol Bay, Dillingham is the fastest growing community in the region, supporting 230 commercial fishing licenses and four fish processing plants whose workers double the city’s population in the summer.

 Things to do

 The main activities in the refuge are float trips and sport fishing.
 The refuge offers some of the finest salmon and trout fishing in Alaska; all five species of Pacific salmon can be found there.
-The refuge also provides habitat for at least 201 staging, migrating or breeding bird species while brown bear, moose and caribou attract sport hunters to the area.
-Along the refuge’s coastline, up to 12,000 male walruses may haul out on Cape Pierce, one of the two largest regularly used terrestrial haulouts for Pacific walrus in the United States, between June and October.
+The refuge also provides habitat for at least 201 staging, migrating, or breeding bird species while brown bear, moose, and caribou attract sport hunters to the area.
+Along the refuge’s coastline between June and October, up to 12,000 male walruses may haul out on Cape Pierce, one of the two largest regularly-used terrestrial haulouts for Pacific walrus in the United States.

 Several fishing lodges are located within easy access of Dillingham, offering all-inclusive packages including meals, accommodations, an excursions to fishing hot spots in nearby rivers and lakes.